 Similar calm waters are found at Little Oneroa at the east end of the beach just beyond a small rocky headland.
 It is accessible at low tide.

 Contributing to their popularity is the close proximity to Oneroa Village, making it walking distance to many of the island’s accommodations.

 Onetangi Beach boasts nearly 2km of white sand, making it the longest beach on Waiheke Island.
-Calm waters in the prevailing winds, it becomes a great surf beach in a northerly.
+With calm waters in the prevailing winds, it becomes a great surf beach in a northerly.
 It claims the island’s whitest sand and largest Pohutukawa trees.

 Palm Beach and Little Palm (nudie) Beach

 Soft white sand and gentle waves make Palm Beach another family-friendly choice that is often referred to as one of the safest for kids.
 A great place to hang out with friends, there are also barbeque facilities and a toilet block here.